Building organic growth systems that keep working — even as search changes.

 What I do.

-I help teams decide what content to create, what not to create, and how it should be structured so it actually supports users and the product.
+I help teams decide what content to create, what not to create, and how it should be structured to support both real user needs and business goals.

 Content systems

-I design content to function as a system, not a pile of pages.
+I design content to function as a system, not a collection of disconnected pages.

-That includes structure, internal linking, standards, and maintenance practices that make content easier to scale, update, and rely on over time — without constant reinvention.
+That includes creating standards, workflows, templates, and maintenance practices that make content easier to scale, update, and improve over time without constant reinvention.

 What I’ve done.